 Dinsmore Elementary School

-- Dinsmore Elementary School's student population of 507 students has stayed relatively flat over five school years.
+- Dinsmore Elementary School's student population of 495 students has declined by 6% over five school years.

 - The teacher population of 33 teachers has grown by 6% over five school years.